-Then there is a group $O_E$ $\lor$-definable in the valued field language and a group isomorphism $O_E\to O$ ind-definable in the analytic language, such that the composition $O_E\to O\to E$ is ind-definable in the valued field language. \end{prop} Finally we have in the other reduction cases the following. \begin{prop} Let $K$ be a henselian field of residue characteristic $0$ and value group a $Z$-group.
+Then there is a group $O_E$ which is ind-definable in the valued field language and a group isomorphism $O_E\to O(q)$ ind-definable in the analytic language, such that the composition $O_E\to O(q)\to E$ is ind-definable in the valued field language. \end{prop} Finally we have in the other reduction cases the following. \begin{prop} Let $K$ be a henselian field of residue characteristic $0$ and value group a $Z$-group.
 Let $E$ be an elliptic curve over $K$ of good, additive or non-split multiplicative reduction.
 Then $E(K)/E_0(K)$ is a finite group of order at most $4$. \end{prop} \begin{proof} This is first order expressible so without loss of generality $K=k((t))$ is a complete discrete valuation field.
-In this case the Proposition is Corollary 9.2 (d) of \cite{silverman-2}. \end{proof}
+In this case the statement corresponds to \cite[Corollary IV.9.2 (d)]{silverman-2}. \end{proof}